oracle/weblogic-kubernetes-operator/site/apache.md

 ```

-More information about the Apache plugin can be found at: [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker] (https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).
+More information about the Apache plugin can be found at: [Apache Web Server with Oracle WebLogic Server Proxy Plugin on Docker](https://docs.oracle.com/middleware/1213/webtier/develop-plugin/apache.htm#PLGWL395).

 Once you have access to the Docker image of the Apache Web Server, you can go ahead follow the instructions below to setup and start Kubernetes artifacts for Apache Web Server.